 NMCEH operates a statewide system of coordinated assessment where every family and individual experiencing homelessness has access to an assessment based on the nationally recognized VI/SPDAT (Vulnerability Index/Service Prioritization Assessment Tool).
 The results of the assessment are used to refer people experiencing homelessness to the type of housing that best fits their needs.
 The assessment is used to create a prioritized list with individuals classified as chronically homeless at the top of the list for permanent supportive housing.
 NMCEH also coordinates the annual Continuum of Care grant application to HUD for homeless housing and support services statewide.
-In the most recent (FY23) application round, HUD awarded 9 long-standing projects in Santa Fe for a total of over \$2.96M.

 In addition to HUD funds, the City's local funds are used to support Life Link, St. Elizabeth Shelter, and the Interfaith Shelter to provide shelter to homeless people and help them make the transition to permanent housing.
-CDBG funds will be used in the upcoming program year to support staff for the Youth Shelters Street Outreach Program Drop-in Center which provides food, case management and referrals for disconnected youth, as well as their Transitional Living Program which provides supervised independent housing for youth ages 17-22.
-CDBG funds will also support the Interfaith Shelter's Summer Safe Haven for All, which provides shelter services during the hot summer months.
+CDBG funds will be used in the upcoming program year to support the Interfaith Shelter's Summer Safe Haven for All, which provides shelter services during the hot summer months.
+CDBG Funds will also be utilized to support the Santa Fe Public Schools-Adelante program that supports families in mitigating financial barriers to lower academic withdrawals and maintain student retention.